ICanBoogie/Event/README.md

 ## Firing events

-Events are fired simply by instantiating an event class.
+Events are fired as they are instantiated.

 The following example demonstrates how the `process` event is fired upon an `ICanBoogie\Operation` instance: